 Johnson added, “I think another one of the most significant results for us during this crisis was seeing 20% lower resident turnover during the last six months of 2020, compared to the same period in 2019.
 I see that as proof of our crisis response strategy working — that our immediate, proactive communication style, our centralized messaging, and all our pivots and interventions along the way, made a difference.”

-Using Invoca for Sales to QA calls and improve agent coaching
+Using Invoca to automate call QA and improve agent coaching

 After Spectrum Retirement weathered the worst of the pandemic and the world started opening up, it wanted to use conversation intelligence to regrow its occupancy.
-In the past, Spectrum Retirement performed QA on its sales calls by listening to a small sample of the conversations occurring at its 48 locations.
+In the past, Spectrum Retirement performed quality assurance (QA) on its sales calls by listening to a small sample of the conversations occurring at its 48 locations.
 This process was inefficient and prone to inaccuracies — they may have been catching their best agents on their worst days or vice versa.
-To get a complete and accurate measure of agent performance, the Spectrum team rolled out Invoca for Sales.
+To get a complete and accurate measure of agent performance, the Spectrum team rolled out Invoca's automated call QA solution.

 Spectrum uses Invoca’s AI to identify which of its calls are sales-related and automatically QA 100% of them according to its custom criteria.
 Spectrum’s sales call guidelines aren’t hard-and-fast — the company encourages agents to have organic conversations with customers, rather than sticking to a script.
 But there are a few points that all agents should hit in their conversations.
 For example, agents need to ask about all the decision-makers involved in the process, what’s the most important factor in their decision, the caller’s budget, and their availability to schedule a tour.
 Invoca’s AI tracks if agents discuss these topics and automatically scores their performance accordingly, assigning more weight to the areas Spectrum deems most important.

-“With Invoca for Sales, we can let the machine learning do the work and identify our agents’ strengths and areas for improvement.
+“With Invoca's automated call QA, we can let the machine learning do the work and identify our agents’ strengths and areas for improvement.
 Rather than searching for the data, we get it at our fingertips in real time,” said Arduino.
 “It’s a huge time-saver and it’s changed the game for how we QA calls and coach our agents.”

 In addition, Spectrum set up negative signals that detect when agents are using the wrong nomenclature and otherwise misrepresenting the Spectrum brand.
 For example, Spectrum leases “apartments” — when an agent refers to them as “rooms” the signal is flagged.
 They also have a similar signal set up for when agents refer to Spectrum Retirement’s locations as “facilities” instead of “communities.”
 When these signals are flagged, the manager is alerted and can follow up to ensure the agent uses the correct terminology going forward.

-With Invoca for Sales, we can let the machine learning do the work and identify our agents’ strengths and areas for improvement.
+With Invoca's automated call QA, we can let the machine learning do the work and identify our agents’ strengths and areas for improvement.
 Rather than searching for the data, we get it at our fingertips in real time.
 It’s a huge time-saver and it’s changed the game for how we QA calls and coach our agents

 Jeff Arduino, National Director of Sales and Resident Experience